 I stayed at Time out heritage hotel and loved it.
 I would definitely stay there again.
 The hotel has both hotel rooms and hostel dorms.
 I stayed in the dorms and can honestly say it was one of the nicest dorm rooms I have ever stayed in.
 The room had lots of quirky design touches, a balcony and the beds were huge!

 Use the widget below to check for availability and book your stay in Zagreb

 I hope that this post will help you to make the most of seeing Zagreb in one day.

 As you can see Zagreb is a great little city with plenty to offer and is definitely worth spending some time in.
 I highly recommend adding it to your Croatia itinerary.

+Did you enjoy this Zagreb one day itinerary?
 Are you planning to spend one day in Zagreb?
 Let me know in the comments below!

 Happy travels xo

 My Favourite Travel Resources

 Travel Itineraries: I offer a range of pre-planned travel itineraries for many popular destinations.
 Use them to make planning your next trip a breeze!